Activity Audit for Mac OS X

 After just an hour, you will be amazed the information revealed by Activity Audit.
 After a day, you will gain new insights into your working pattern and how you spend your time on your Mac.

 Download a free 14 day demo of Activity Audit.

-Activity Audit and iCal
+Activity Audit and Calendar

-Activity Audit works seamlessly with Mac OS X's iCal to bring you a calendar of your activity.
+Activity Audit works seamlessly with Mac OS X's Calendar to bring you a calendar of your activity.
 Each time you open an application, a calendar event is created.
 The event is automatically extended as the application continues to run.
 When you quit the application, the event is completed.

 Just One Click to Start